 - Get into the Word.
 It could be the devotional for the day, your Bible study, or the act of seeking Scripture for guidance or direction.

-- Mediate.
+- Meditate.
 Simply be present and silently reflect on what God is saying to you through the Scripture.
 Close your eyes, what images and pictures come to you?
-What colors are you seeking?
+What colors are you seeing?
 Let the Scripture come alive in your head.

 - Close in prayer.
 When then use this image and Scripture as the center of our prayer and meditation for the day or week.
 Often it becomes a theme that God beautifully weaves into our week.